fiftynineseconds/jquery-duplifer.js/README.md

 By default the colors are randomly generated.

 The code below will generate the colors of the rainbow.
-(This example will only work for up to 7 duplicates.)
+(The example below will only work for up to 7 duplicates since there are only seven elements in the array.
+The default color generator supplies random colors.)
 ```javascript
 $(".find-duplicates").duplifer({
 	colorGenerator: function(index){